berlinphp/berlinphp.github.com/content/_index.md

 description = "Monthly meetups for PHP developers in Berlin.
 Join our community for talks, networking, and learning about PHP, web development, and related technologies."

 [extra.next_meetup]
-title = "PHP 8.4 Features & Symfony 7 Updates"
+title = "Democratic Architecture & TBA"
-date = "January 18, 2024"
+date = "September 17, 2025"
-time = "19:00 - 21:30"
+time = "18:30h - 21:00h"
-location = "Co-Up Berlin"
-address = "Adalbertstraße 8, 10999 Berlin"
+location = "c-base space station" address = "Rungestraße 20, 10179 Berlin"
 meetup_url = "https://www.meetup.com/berlin-php-usergroup/events/298123456/"

 [[extra.next_meetup.talks]]
-title = "What's New in PHP 8.4" speaker = "Volker Dusch" description = "Explore the latest features and improvements in PHP 8.4, including new functions, syntax enhancements, and performance optimizations."
+title = "Democratic Architecture" speaker = "Stephan Priebsch" description = "Learn how embracing Democratic Architecture can lead to the creation of adaptable and resilient systems, as well as collaborative development cultures where architecture provides guidance rather than dictation.
+By decoupling architecture from implementation, we can better accommodate evolving requirements and technological shifts, thereby ensuring the long-term viability of systems and their alignment with business goals."

 [[extra.next_meetup.talks]]
-title = "Symfony 7: Modern Web Development" speaker = "Anna Mueller" description = "Deep dive into Symfony 7's new features, improved DX, and how to migrate your existing applications."
+title = "TBA"
+speaker = "tba"
+description = "Stay tuned for the second talk announcement!"

 [[extra.recent_talks]]
 title = "Building Scalable APIs with Laravel"